-After they’ve all filed into the kitchen, Steph grabs the top of my arm, presses her fingers into my skin.
+After they’ve all filed into the kitchen, Sara grabs the top of my arm, presses her fingers into my skin.
 “Come on, Jess,” she hisses, and I follow her up the stairs.

 My father and mother met when they were both in graduate school at Harvard.
 He’s a heart surgeon.
 I think he always counted on being the more accomplished one in the marriage.
 My mother was respectable enough to marry but her field must have seemed safely obscure.
 He probably figured that she was too specialized to ever be a threat.
 He didn’t count on her getting a lot of attention, awards.
 He didn’t count on her diving under the ice in Antarctica.
 He didn’t count on the call from NASA, the dinner invitation from the president last spring, the press interviews in LA, her appearances on the late night talk shows in New York.
 He didn’t count on her making history, on her name being printed in books—on her being one of the first, the thing that can never be taken back.

 We had a party before she left for Mars, and after a few drinks some of Dad’s friends gave him a present, something the size of a shirt box, tied up with a red satin bow.